WildandArt/HackerNewsAPI/README.md

 10. [License](#license)

-To run this project, you need to install the Java JDK and set up Spring Boot.

 ## Requirements

 Before running this project, you need to install the Java Development Kit (JDK).
 Follow these steps: